 It's important to note that vehicles must be used for business purposes more than 50% of the time and must be purchased and placed into service by December 31 of the tax year to claim the deduction.

-Vehicle Valuation Experts and the IRS Section 179 Deduction
+Vehicle valuation experts and the IRS Section 179 deduction

-When claiming the Section 179 deduction, it is advisable to consult with a tax professional or vehicle valuation expert who can accurately assess the vehicle's value and ensure compliance with IRS guidelines.
+When claiming the Section 179 deduction, it is wise to consult with a tax professional or vehicle valuation expert who can accurately assess the vehicle's value and ensure compliance with IRS guidelines.
 They can help determine the depreciable value and provide documentation to support the deduction.

-Steps to Claim the Section 179 Vehicle Deduction
+Steps to claim the Section 179 vehicle deduction

 - Determine Eligibility: Ensure that the vehicle meets the criteria outlined in the tax code that allows for the Section 179 deduction.
 This includes verifying that the vehicle is used primarily for business purposes, has a gross vehicle weight rating (GVWR) that qualifies, and was purchased and placed into service within the tax year.